jannafierst/FIU_CRE/README.md

 --cores=8 \
 --genome=[assembly.masked] \
 --bam=Aligned.out.bam \
---prot_seq=[protein.fasta] \
---prg=gth \
---GENEMARK_PATH=[GENEMARK_dir] \
 --softmasking

-braker.pl --genome=genome.fasta.masked --hints=rna_seq_hints.gff \
-            --softmasking --species=species_name --workingdir=braker1_out
+Then with protein evidence only
 ### BRAKER2
+braker.pl \
+--workingdir=[output_dir] \
+--species=[species_name] \
+--cores=8 \
+--genome=[assembly.masked] \
-braker.pl --genome=genome.fasta.masked --prot_seq=proteins.fa \
+--prot_seq=proteins.fa \
-    --softmasking --species=species_name --epmode \
+--softmasking \
-    --workingdir=braker2_out
+ --epmode
 ```

-After braker2 is finished we will create protein and fasta files from the native .gtf output.
-We can align the protein and/or mRNA sequences to the NCBI BLAST databases to check the validity of our annotations.
-We can also use Interproscan to annotate putative functional protein domains and use this as a validity measure.
+After braker2 is finished we will run Tsebra to integrate the two types of evidence

+./bin/tsebra.py -g braker1_out/augustus.hints.gtf,braker2_out/augustus.hints.gtf -c default.cfg \
+    -e braker1_out/hintsfile.gff,braker2_out/hintsfile.gff \
+    -o braker1+2_combined.gtf

 ```
+The native output of BRAKER2/Tsebra is .gtf.
+We need to get it into amore usable .gff3.
+We will use agat to create a .gff3

+$

+and extract the mRNA and protein sequences from the .gff3 and assembled genome sequences.

 #!/bin/bash

 DIR="[BRAKER2 .gtf location]"